antiguab/BAPulseView/README.md

 ## License

-BAFluidView is available under the MIT license.
+BAPulseView is available under the MIT license.
 See the LICENSE file for more info.